pneumus/Linux/tutorial/git_tutorial.md

 ### The top most used Git Commands

 <details>
-  <summary>Create a Local Repository and push it to the Server</summary>
+  <summary>⬆️ Create a Local Repository and push it to the Server</summary>
   <br>
   <ul>
   <li>Create a Folder and Open it</li>